munalen123/Sql-Airbnb-project-1-/README.md

 ### 📌 Project Overview

 This project explores the **New York City Airbnb dataset** with a focus on answering real business and analytical questions using **SQL** and Python.
-Through SQL queries and data visualization, we break down listing trends across neighborhoods, pricing differences by boroughs, and saturation levels in the Airbnb marketplace.
+Through SQL queries and data visualization, I break down listing trends across neighborhoods, pricing differences by boroughs, and saturation levels in the Airbnb marketplace.
 The goal was to develop actionable insights for hosts, guests, and policy-makers, with a future extension toward building a machine learning-based price prediction tool.

 ---